 If less than 11% chromium is used, the oxide layer will not form.
 Conversely, there is a direct correlation between increasing chromium content and corrosion resistance.
 This point highlights the nucleus of the question addressed by this blog – essentially different grades refer to the different levels of chromium alloyed in the steel.

 Stainless steel does not automatically guarantee immunity from corrosion and rust.
 Therefore, choosing the correct stainless-steel grade is important – if a grade is used that is not suitable, the component will rust almost as quickly and unprotected mild steel.
+Read more about the science behind why stainless steel can rust here.

 Stainless steel grades simply refer to the chemical composition of the steel, for example the chromium content or other alloys such as nickel or molybdenum.
 There are over 150 grades, but for external architectural metalwork purposes only 2 grades (304 and 316) are relevant.